Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. You could easily tell the two apart.

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are some simple methods you can use to quickly tell if a site is running on WordPress:
+Here are a number of ways to tell if a web site is powered by WordPress:

-If you know how to search the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for obvious telltale footprints that the site was built using WordPress …
+If you know how to view the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a tell-tale footprint that the site was built with WordPress …

-Viewing the web page source code using the Firefox web browser
+(Viewing web page source code in the Firefox web browser)

-Suppose that you are browsing online and you visit a website that you like, and you would like to know if the site uses WordPress …
+Let’s say that you are browsing online and you visit a web site that you like, and you wonder if the site runs on WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.